 HENDERSON, W. Savile.
 Surgeon-Lieutenant (M.D.) in King's Colonials noted on 1/04/1908 in the London Gazette.
 Major in KEH see Figure 19.
 Died Nov 1940.

 HENDY, Ronald Alexander.
 606. Private.
 Enlisted KEH 8/10/1914 and entered France 22/04/1915.
 Commissioned as a Second Lieutenant 19/01/1916 with the 14th Battalion, Royal Warwickshire Regiment.
 Severely wounded in the right arm by a bomb 3/03/1917.
 Home service with 369th Employment Company at Reading.
 Promoted to Lieutenant 16/02/1918 and attached to 3rd Battalion, Royal Warwickshire Regiment and returned to France 1/11/1918 with 1st Battalion, Royal Warwickshire Regiment.
 Attached to 1st/6th Battalion, Staffordshire Regiment and posted to Ireland with General Head Quarters on Intelligence duties 17/12/1920.
 Together with two other British Army Officers and a Private they were 'arrested' by members of the IRA on 26/04/1922 and executed on 29/04/1922 at Macroom, County Cork and buried in Kilgoblet, Ireland.
 Their bodies were recovered and returned to Aldershot for full military burial.
 Ronald was born In Edinburgh on 29/10/1892.
-Applied for 1914/15 Star trio from his father's, a Professor at Oxford, address.
+Robert's father, a Professor at Oxford applied for his 1914/15 Star trio.

 HEPSWORTH, Douglas R. D/13415.
 Private KEH.
 Transferred as Private, Company of Dragoons D/13415.
 Discharged 30/01/1919.
 Entitled to British War and Victory Medals.